 Families may purchase breakfast or lunch for their student through the Infinite Campus Parent Portal.
 All students whose family qualifies based on their income will receive a free or reduced price meal through the National School Lunch Program (NSLP).
-Applications for the NSLP are available on our website and can be completed and turned in to the office.
+Applications for the NSLP are available on our website or can be completed and turned in to the office.

 Our healthy breakfast and lunch is prepared by Joe Joe's Catering in Westport.
 Food is delivered to the school and served to students on a plate.
-Monthly menus will be posted on our CWCKC website.
+Monthly menus will be posted on our school website.

-Lunch costs \$3.80/meal.
+Lunch costs \$4.25/meal.

-Breakfast costs \$2.50/meal.
+Breakfast costs \$3.00/meal.

-Milk is included in the price of a meal OR can be purchased separately for \$0.50/carton.
+Milk is included in the price of a meal OR can be purchased separately for \$0.60/carton.
 (We will offer milk purchases on a daily basis.
 We will sell milk to students who have not ordered lunch until we run out, so please do your best to inform us in advance if you plan to purchase milk regularly.)

-Dinner will be served daily to all students who are still in attendance at the ACE after school program at 4:30pm.
-Supper is provided to all students free of charge by the Child and Adult Care Food Program for At-Risk After School Programs and this program requires the dinner to be eaten on site instead of taken home.
+Dinner will be served daily to all students who are in attendance at the Camp Fire after school program.
+Supper is provided to all students free of charge by Total Man.